LoopZ/V8Power/README.txt

         ( To create a redistributable version use the mkDist.bat script.
         It will create an DIST folder containing everything you need.)

+    For lazy people, like me:

+        Precompiled versions are available at http://up.lod.bz/V8Power.

 -------------------------------------------------------------------------------

 V8Power Tools Tested Compatibility